econia-labs/econia/doc/doc-site/docs/integrators/bridges.md

 ### Start Trading on Econia

-Connect your Aptos wallet with the USDC (LayerZero) to any of Econia’s [frontend integrators](https://www.econialabs.com/explore) to deposit the coins into your Econia Market Account!
+Connect your Aptos wallet with the USDC (LayerZero) to any of The Econia [frontend integrators](https://www.econialabs.com/explore) to deposit the coins into your Econia Market Account!

 ### Conclusion